NOAA-MDL/grib2io/README.md

 ### NCEPLIBS-g2c
 The [NCEPLIBS-g2c](https://github.com/NOAA-EMC/NCEPLIBS-g2c) library is required for grib2io.
 You will have to build and install this yourself, but this is not difficult.
 For macOS users, NCEPLIBS-g2c can be installed via [this Homebrew Tap](https://github.com/eengl/homebrew-nceplibs).
 If you use the Anaconda ecosystem, then you can install via `conda install -c conda-forge nceplibs-g2c`.

+## Optional External Libraries

+### NCEPLIBS-ip
+The [NCEPLIBS-ip](https://github.com/NOAA-EMC/NCEPLIBS-ip) Fortran library provides interpolation support.
+You will have to build and install this yourself, but this is not difficult.
+For macOS users, NCEPLIBS-ip can be installed via [this Homebrew Tap](https://github.com/eengl/homebrew-nceplibs).
+If you use the Anaconda ecosystem, then you can install via `conda install -c conda-forge nceplibs-ip`.

 ## Install